 The owners' land offers paddocks for horse grazing if required, and benefits from views over the fields to the sea.

 This is a great Dyffryn Ardudwy cottage from which to explore this beautiful coastline with its unique microclimate, any time of year.

 All ground floor.
 Two bedrooms: 1 x king-size double, 1 x twin.
 Shower room with shower, basin and WC.
 Fitted kitchen.
 Sitting room (seats 3) with dining area and woodburner.

 Harlech 5 miles; Barmouth 5 miles.

 The pleasant village of Dyffryn Ardudwy quietly nestles between The Rhinogs, part of the Snowdonia Mountains, and the stunning golden beaches of the North Wales coastline.
-Boasting its own mild climate due to its unusual positioning, and an exciting array of wildlife and birds including soaring buzzards, this charming village provides good local shops and a good pub.
+The unusual positioning of this charming village results in it having its own mild climate, as well as offering good local shops and pubs.
+The surrounding area has an exciting array of wildlife and birds including soaring buzzards.
 The small town of Harlech is just 4 miles away, dominated by its majestic 13th century castle which is a World Heritage Site, and the most impressive of all the castles built in North Wales by Edward I. Popular with golfers due to its famous Royal St. David's course, Harlech also boasts an excellent variety of amenities including some good quality restaurants.
 Nearby Barmouth offers an amazing Panorama Walk with breathtaking views and also a harbour from which you can enjoy a ferry to Fairbourne for a ride on the miniature railway or a boat trip out to sea to try mackerel fishing.
 With the delights of Snowdonia National Park and beautiful Cardigan Bay to discover, this is a fantastic holiday location at any time of the year.